It’s Time to Prepare Your AUSTRAC Compliance Report. A Guide to Preparing for the AUSTRAC Annual Compliance Report

 Preview the Questions

+• Exemptions: While most reporting entities are required to submit a report, some may be exempt.
 Under Section 47 of the AML/CTF Act, most reporting entities must lodge the report.
 However, some entities with limited services, such as those holding an AFS licence and only arranging for others to receive a designated service, may be exempt.
+You can also check AUSTRAC's list of granted exemptions.
+However, it's a good practice to seek legal advice if you believe you are exempt, as failing to submit a required report can lead to significant penalties.

 Avoid Common Pitfalls